lumeland/blog/posts/lume-2.md

 [a step-by-step guide to migrate to Lume 2](https://lume.land/docs/advanced/migrate-to-lume2/) in the documentation.

-The documentation for Lume 1 is still visible on [v1.lume.land](https://v1.lume.land/).
+The documentation for Lume 1 is still visible at [v1.lume.land](https://v1.lume.land/).

 ## Vento is the new default template engine